rosasurfer/bfx-core-volume/README.md

   The templates define the web domains for the project.
 If you want to use SSL adjust the paths to your server's SSL certificates
   (SSL is **not** required to run the project).

-* Edit your system's network configuration and point the defined domains to your local machine instead of the internet.
+* Edit your system's network configuration and point the defined domains instead of the internet to your local machine.
 To do this open the file ```C:\Windows\System32\drivers\etc\hosts``` in a **plain-text editor**, e.g. Notepad.
 You may need admin rights to edit the file (see [Edit The Hosts File in Windows 7/8/10](https://www.thewindowsclub.com/hosts-file-in-windows)).
-  Add the following line exactly as typed anywhere in the file and save it:
+  Add the following line exactly as shown anywhere in the file and save it:
 ```
 127.0.0.1   local.bfx.rosasurfer.com  www.bankersfx.com
 ```